Street Sense (horse)

-Street Sense (foaled February 23, 2004 in Kentucky at Chesapeake Farm) is a champion American Thoroughbred racehorse who won the 2006 Breeders' Cup Juvenile and 2007 Kentucky Derby and was the 2006 Champion Two-Year-Old.
+Street Sense (foaled February 23, 2004 in Kentucky at Chesapeake Farm by Drew Nardiello) is a champion American Thoroughbred racehorse who won the 2006 Breeders' Cup Juvenile and 2007 Kentucky Derby and was the 2006 Champion Two-Year-Old.

 Background

-Owned and bred by James B. Tafel, Street Sense is out of Bedazzle, a granddaughter of Northern Dancer, and his sire is 2002 Dubai World Cup-winner Street Cry.
+Owned and bred by James B. Tafel, Street Sense is out of Bedazzle, a granddaughter of Northern Dancer, and his sire is the 2002 Dubai World Cup winner Street Cry.

 Racing career

 2006: Two-Year-Old Season

 Trained by Carl Nafzger and ridden by Calvin Borel, Street Sense broke his maiden at Arlington Park.
 He then finished third in the Arlington-Washington Futurity Stakes and third in the Lane's End Breeders' Futurity behind Great Hunter and Circular Quay.

 On November 4, 2006, Street Sense won the most important race for two-year-old colts in the United States, the Breeders' Cup Juvenile, by a record 10 lengths.
 He was voted the 2006 Eclipse Award as the U.S. Champion Two-Year-Old Colt.